fluree/docs.flur.ee/src/content/previousVersions/091/full.md

 fdb-storage-cassandra-data-center | See Cassandra for options | fdb-storage-cassandra-replicas | See Cassandra for options. |

-### Launching FlureeDB
+### Launching Fluree

-Navigate to the directory where you downloaded FlureeDB in the terminal.
-The command to launch FlureeDB is:
+Navigate to the directory where you downloaded Fluree in the terminal.
+The command to launch Fluree is:

 `./flureeDB_transactor.sh`

-When you launch FlureeDB for the first time or if you choose `none` as your `fdb-storage-type`, FlureeDB will create the following databases:
+When you launch Fluree for the first time or if you choose `none` as your `fdb-storage-type`, Fluree will create the following databases:

 1. Master Database with username: `master` and password: `fluree`
 2. Test Database with username: `test` and password: `fluree`